Depending on the use case and the required functionality, chatbots can be classified into the following main categories:

 Authentication through API

-Use the API element and configure authorization headers and response settings to GET user information from your own databases, or 3rd party databases.
+Use the API element to configure authorization headers and response settings to GET user information from either the Infobip People solution or a third-party application.

 When using attributes to store potentially sensitive data, use the Sensitive value field to secure the attributes.
 If you select this field, the attribute value is encrypted when it is temporarily stored in the Answers database.

 Example: The attribute is used for authentication and contains usernames or passwords.